 - Save time and money by automating thousands of accounting processes

 In order to correctly determine the capital gain, it is necessary to precisely track such internal movements.
-Since in arbitrage trading, in particular, thousands or even tens of thousands of transactions can occur each month, the accounting software must also be able to process such a large number of transactions as automatically as possible.
+Since in arbitrage trading, in particular, thousands or even tens or hundreds of thousands of transactions can occur each month, the accounting software must also be able to process such a large number of transactions as automatically as possible.

 Another problem with the conversion of cryptocurrencies into euros is that the smallest unit that can be represented in accounting is 0.01 euros.
 However, cryptocurrencies can be traded in much smaller units.
 This concerns particularly the stock exchange and network fees, which result from almost every transaction.
 These must also be documented in the accounting records.